manucapo/VectorVisualizer/README.md

 Visualize electrostatic fields by defining configurations of point charges

-Calculate work done when moving around a gravitational field
+Calculate work done when moving around a gravitational field by integrating along custom paths through the field